 Dick Smith has been a vocal advocate for the civil aviation industry in Australia, having been appointed by then Prime Minister Bob Hawke to be Chairman of the Board of the Civil Aviation Authority in February 1990.
 In October 2015, as a response to escalating regulatory costs, Dick recommended a mass exit from the Australian aviation industry: “I absolutely recommend that people get out of aviation as quickly as they can, sell up their businesses and close down …”

 In July 2016 it was announced that he was donating the proceeds of the sale of his beloved Cessna Citation CJ3 to a wide range of organizations including the Rotary Australia Benevolent Society, Scouts Australia, Wild Care Tasmania and the Australian Indigenous Education Foundation, among many other community groups.
 Watts Bridge Memorial Airfield was a recipient of Dick Smith’s generosity with a donation of $5,000 to be used to enhance aviation safety at the airfield.
 Dick agreed that a weather station and cameras posting live data to the Watts Bridge website fulfilled his brief.

-Watts Bridge Memorial Airfield sincerely thanks Dick and Pip Smith for their most generous donation to the airfield.
+Watts Bridge Memorial Airfield sincerely thanks Dick Smith for his most generous donation to the airfield.
 Thank you Dick!

 Post Office Box 98,

 Watts Bridge Memorial Airfield,